 the New Hampshire Veterans Home

-The following items should be readily available for easy access by self, spouse/children to complete any applications in any health care facility in the state of New Hampshire, including the New Hampshire Veterans Home:
+The following items should be available for easy access by self, spouse or children to complete applications for any health care facility in the state of New Hampshire, including the New Hampshire Veterans Home:

-Reviewing these documents will help you get a clear picture of existing expenses, assets and income, and help you identify any necessary documents that are not in place.
+Reviewing these documents will help you get a clear picture of existing expenses, assets and income, and help you identify any additional documents required.
 Planning for this important part of life can help make sure your wishes are honored and will lessen the burden on your family.
 The New Hampshire Veterans Home Admissions staff encourages you to call (603) 527-4400 and plan ahead.
 We're here to help.

 For more information, visit our Frequently Asked Questions section.